isomerpages/moe-silingpri/_departments/Character Education/Social Studies.md

 **MBL to Asian Civilisations Museum – Primary Six**

-Our Primary 6 students explored the Asian Civilisations Museum (ACM) as part of their Social Studies curriculum on "Legacies of Ancient Civilisations".
+Our Primary Six pupils explored the Asian Civilisations Museum (ACM) as part of their Social Studies curriculum on "Legacies of Ancient Civilisations".
 Through artefacts and interactive exhibits from ancient China, India and Southeast Asia, students examined how early civilisations made significant contributions in areas such as writing systems, trade networks, art and architecture.
 They discovered how these achievements continue to shape societies and influence our world today.

 The visit also encouraged them to think critically, ask questions, and appreciate the importance of heritage preservation in understanding our shared Asian identity.